nikhildaga/blog/_posts/2014-9-9-characteristics-of-houses-in-astrology.md

 ---
 layout: post
-title: Characteristics of Houses in Astrology - Name, Karakas, Rulership, Type and Body
+title: Characteristics of Houses in Astrology
 category: astrology
 ---

-The following table represents the 12 Bhavas or houses of astrology, their sanskrit name, meaning, their Karaka(significator), the domains and the body part which they represent and their types.
-Anyone learning astrology will find this table very useful.
+**The following table represents the 12 Bhavas (houses) of astrology, their sanskrit name, meaning, their Karaka(significator), the domains and the body part which they represent and their types.**